chmc-mcmc/mathematica/README.md

 # Purpose
 Dynamics based MCMC.

 The approach seems to work.

-I haven't figured out how it compares to the existing methods.
+I highly suspect that some angry and aggressive people don't even understand half a word

 # Codebase for
 * "A Multi-Trajectory Monte Carlo Sampler"